johnfactotum/foliate/README.md

 For text-to-speech support, install `espeak-ng`, or `festival`, and packages for the individual voices.

-To enable spellchecking for notes, `gspell` is requried.
+To enable spellchecking for notes, `gspell` (`gir1.2-gspell-1` for Debian based distributions) is requried.

 ### Building manually from source